xoxzo/blog.xoxzo.com/content/Events/ConnecTechAsia-2019-en.md

 Once he is on-site, he would explore the IT environment, including attempts on network scanning, wifi network, PLC and Scada control, control systems, etc. The goal is to gain remote access to the company network.

 Finally the big break came when he found a list of printed passwords on a piece of paper that was 4 years old.
 Of course he reported the risk to the board of his client, which eventually helped them to understand and take measures to reduce business risks, and put more focus on cyber security.
-He ended the talk by giving out copies of his book, [‘Least Privilege Cybersecurity for Dummies’]( https://thycotic.com/resources/wileys-least-privilege-for-dummies/) (Click on the book title to download the ebook for free)
+He ended the talk by giving out copies of his book, [â€˜Least Privilege Cybersecurity for Dummiesâ€™]( https://thycotic.com/resources/wileys-least-privilege-for-dummies/) (Click on the book title to download the ebook for free)

 ![Inside the mind of a hacker](/images/CTA_JosephCarson.jpg)